ywCN/swipe/README.md

 ## Expo
 - app.js file is for both Android and iOS

-## Animation Systems in React Native
+## Animation Modules in React Native
 - `LayoutAnimation`
     - Easy to setup
     - Not much control